itsOwn3r/Volume-for-Youtube-Shorts/README.md

  # How to use?
- Download and Extract the files, Go to Google Chrome' Extentions (chrome://extensions/).
+ Download and Extract the files, Go to Google Chrome's Extentions page (chrome://extensions/).
 Enable Developer mode.
 Click on Load unpacked and select the folder where you extracted the file!
  Enjoy ^_^